Skylake-dev/Notes/Machine Learning/Machine Learning.md

 - deterministc vs stochastic
 - stationary vs non-stationary

-For any MDP we can always find at least one optimal policy that is markovian, deterministic and stationary.
+For any MDP we can always find at least one optimal policy that is Markovian, deterministic and stationary.
 This simplifies its search.
-We will consider only this policies, sometimes also stochastic policies (for learning we need stochastic policies to explore the different possibilities).
+We will consider only these policies, sometimes also stochastic policies (for learning we need stochastic policies to explore the different possibilities).

 Formally, a policy is a distribution over actions, given the state.
 `π(a|s) = P(a|s)`